 The Conservation of Change (ΔS) Lab is not a traditional, physical space, but a collaborative space of engagement among faculty, students, and community members; we call it a "lab" nonetheless to actively challenge the notion that learning and discovery must happen within brick and mortar structures located on university campuses.

-The research we do at the lab is only possible with dedicated and dynamic graduate students!
+The research we do at the lab is only possible with dedicated and dynamic scholars!

 Tricia is an ecosystem health professional and has completed a Bachelors of Science in biology and political studies, and is a Doctor of Veterinary Medicine with focus on ecosystem health.
 Born and raised on the East Coast of Canada, Tricia enjoys long walks on the beach, spending time with family and friends, being active, farming, enjoying nature, and a good crib match.
 Tricia has lived and worked in Nova Scotia, Prince Edward Island, the Northwest Territories and Alberta.
 She began a Masters of Environment and Sustainability in September 2016, and is excited to conduct research with the clam gardeners of the Gulf Islands.